Skip to content

 git clone https://*token*@github.com/username/repository.git

-SOCKS Proxy with Git
+SOCKS proxy with Git

 ALL_PROXY=socks5h://127.0.0.1:8055 git clone https://username@github.com/username/repository.git